Skip to main content

 Guide

-A green software pattern if applied correctly will reduce the emissions of your software.
+Each pattern, applied correctly, reduces your software's emissions.
 Every pattern in the database contains these sections:

 Metadata